Jul 18, 2024

 Soft Skills

-Here's a well-crafted education section for an attending physician.
+Here’s a poor example of an education section for an attending physician resume:

 Including a certificates section on your attending physician resume is essential.
 It showcases your qualifications and specialties to potential employers.
 Start by listing the name of each certificate.
 Include the date you received it.
 Add the issuing organization.
 This information can also go in the header.
 For example: